China February factory activity shrinks to three-year low, export orders worst in a decade

 But the lead U.S. negotiator said on Wednesday it was too early to predict the outcome.

-U.S. issues with China are "too serious" to be resolved with promises from Beijing to purchase more U.S. goods and any deal between the two countries must be include a way to ensure commitments are met, U.S. Trade Representative Robert Lighthizer said.
+U.S. issues with China are "too serious" to be resolved with promises from Beijing to purchase more U.S. goods and any agreement must include a way to ensure commitments are met, U.S. Trade Representative Robert Lighthizer said.

 Growth in China's services industry also cooled in February after rebounding for two straight months as new orders rose at a slower pace, another sign of strain as consumers turn more cautious about spending.

-Services growth was mainly dragged by a notable slowdown in construction activity, suggesting recent fiscal stimulus through more bond issuance has not been reflected in infrastructure investment.
+Services growth was mainly dragged by a notable slowdown in construction activity, suggesting recent fiscal stimulus through more bond issuance is not fully flowing through yet to infrastructure investment.
 The sub-index fell near 2 percentage points to 59.2 in February.

-GRAPHIC - China's economic trends http://tmsnrt.rs/2iO9Q6a
+GRAPHIC - China's economic trends: http://tmsnrt.rs/2iO9Q6a

-GRAPHIC - Major items among $200 billion of Chin
+GRAPHIC - Major items among $200 bln of Ch

-ese goods hit by U.S. tariffs (announced Sept) https://tmsnrt.rs/2HGBgfj
+inese goods hit by U.S. tariffs (announced Sept): https://tmsnrt.rs/2HGBgfj

-GRAPHIC - Major items among $16 bill
+GRAPHIC - Major items among $1

-GRAPHIC - Major items among $34 billi
+GRAPHIC - Major items among $34

 (Reporting by Yawen Chen and Ryan Woo; Editing by Kim Coghill)